juanxo90/MAGCPD/README.md

 The GUI can be installed as a standalone application using the . exe files.
 The process download the MATLAB runtime and install the application to used in your computer.

 Also, the .mlapp are added to users that have license of MATLAB.
-This software is tested in MATLAB 2019a This code is part of the paper:
+This software is tested in MATLAB 2019a.

+This code is part of the paper:
 Carrillo-de la Cruz, J. L., Velázquez-Sánchez, S., Gómez-Rodríguez, D., Prol-Ledesma, R. M. MAGCPD: A MATLAB-based GUI to calculate the Curie point-depth involving the spectral analysis of aeromagnetic data.
-Submit at Earth Science Informatics
+Submit at Earth Science Informatics.

 References: